maksmaisak/htn/vislog.md

 5. Move to shooting location
 6. Shoot at the yellow target

 On the bottom left, in the Status tab of the Visual Logger, there is a more detailed, text-based representation of the current plan, with the currently-executing step prefixed with `> `.
-This representations includes nodes like [SubNetwork](subnetwork.md) or [Sequence](sequence.md), not just tasks.
+This representation includes nodes like [SubNetwork](subnetwork.md) or [Sequence](sequence.md), not just tasks.

 ?> Whether or not a task's name is shown on lines and locations in worldspace is determined by the `Show Task Name On Current Plan Visualization` property (true by default).
 Untick it to avoid  cluttering the visualization with planning-only tasks, such as [EQSQueries](eqs.md).